ionic-team/ionic-framework/packages/core/src/components/alert/readme.md

 boolean

 If true, alert will become translucent.
 Requires support for backdrop-filters.

-## Attributes

-#### animate
+#### willAnimate

 boolean

 Enable alert animations.
 If false, alert will not animate in

+## Attributes

 #### buttons

 any